apache/linkis-website/docs/development/linkis_compile_and_package.md

 ## 4. How to modify the Hadoop, Hive, and Spark versions that Linkis depends on

 Please note: Hadoop is a big data basic service, Linkis must rely on Hadoop for compilation;
-This is not true for computing storage engines such as Spark and Hive.
-If you do not want to use a certain engine, you do not need to set the engine version or compile the engine plug-in.
+If you don't want to use an engine, you don't need to set the version of the engine or compile the engine plug-in.

-Specifically, the way to modify the version of Hadoop is different from that of Spark, Hive and other computing engines.
-The following is a detailed introduction:
+Specifically, the version of Hadoop can be modified in a different way than Spark, Hive, and other computing engines, as described below:

 #### How to modify the Hadoop version that Linkis depends on?

-Enter the root directory of the Linkis source code package and manually modify the Hadoop version information of the pom.xml file as follows:
+Enter the source package root directory of Linkis, and manually modify the Hadoop version information of the pom.xml file, as follows:

 ```bash
     cd incubator-linkis-x.x.x